Volume I, Issue III

-This issue of Making the Common Core Come Alive! focuses on the teacher’s role in questioning; next month’s issue will focus on student generated questions.
+This issue of Making the Standards Alive! focuses on the teacher’s role in questioning; next month’s issue will focus on student generated questions.

-The Common Core State Standards require students to be active learners and questioners in the classroom.
+The 21st century learning standards are rigorous and require students to be active learners and questioners in the classroom.
 For instance, in English Language Arts, beginning as early as Kindergarten, students are expected to ask and answer questions about key details in a text.
 Once students reach fourth grade, they are expected to draw inferences and cite textual evidence to support their thinking.
 Embedded in English Language Arts Standard 1, all the way through twelfth grade, students are questioning the texts they are reading and using a variety of textual citations when generating and responding to questions.
 Students, therefore, need to be taught how to be metacognitive, in other words, how to “think about their thinking,” in order to pose and answer questions that will propel their learning forward.

 In mathematics, questioning is critical in supporting meaningful discussions.
 The National Council of Teachers for Mathematics (NCTM) Standards identify the role questions play in the mathematics classroom.
 Teachers use questioning in order to:

 In addition, having unanswered questions puts students in the mindset for learning.
 Questions serve to pique students’ interest, and increase motivation for learning.
 Teachers can prepare their students to pose thought-provoking questions and seek answers through the use of meaningful questioning and discussion techniques themselves.
 In classrooms that emphasize the use of questions, students share responsibility for their learning and it is their inquiries as well as their responses that cement their understanding.